Review of National Occupational Standards (NOS)

 NOS provide a definitive skills infrastructure for occupations and careers within their related fields.

 The current suites of NOS and qualifications were developed in partnership with employers and other appropriate organisations across the UK.
 NOS set out the skills, knowledge and understanding required by employers to undertake a particular task or job role to a nationally recognised level of competence, helping formalise training requirements for employers and employees across the UK.
-They also form the basis of all vocational qualifications, including those used in apprenticeship frameworks.
-As part of our philosophy of continuous improvement, Semta is now requesting feedback from relevant stakeholders to ascertain whether the current NOS are still fit for purpose and, if not, what changes are required.
+They also form the basis of vocational qualifications including those used in Apprenticeship Frameworks.
+As part of our philosophy of continuous improvement, Enginuity are now requesting feedback from relevant stakeholders to ascertain whether the current NOS are still fit for purpose and if not, what changes are required?

-The key questions that the review will focus on are as follows:
+The key areas that the review will focus on:

 - Is the content of the NOS technically correct?

 - Is there anything missing in the scope of the NOS and /or knowledge statements?

 - Is there anything that should not be in the NOS e.g. redundant procedures/processes/equipment?

 - Is it clear what must be completed in order to achieve the NOS?

 - Can the outcomes specified in the NOS be achieved in the workplace?